 Any approach to manufacturing excellence owes a huge debt to Dr. Shigeo Shingo.
 The idea of continuous change is a key concept embodied in Kaizen, or “change for better”.
-Always meant to be a continuous effort, Kaisen is a holistic philosophy of manufacturing, though more modern applications focus on using the tools instead on “Kaizen events”– high energy, short duration sprints to fix prioritized issues in production.
+Always meant to be a continuous effort, Kaizen is a holistic philosophy of manufacturing, though more modern applications focus on using the tools instead of on “Kaizen events”– high energy, short-duration sprints to fix prioritized issues in production.

-Better aligned with Shingo’s more holistic and continuous system are the concept of the Five S’s, a set of priorities meant to encourage employees to engage in focused improvement every day.
-These are translated into english as Sort, Set In order, Shine, Standardize and Sustain.
+Better aligned with Shingo’s more holistic and continuous system is the concept of the Five S’s, a set of priorities meant to encourage employees to engage in focused improvement every day.
+These are translated into English as Sort, Set In order, Shine, Standardize and Sustain.

 2010 Shingo Prize Recipient.
 John Deere, Power Products, Greenville, TN